WebOfTrust/WOT-terms/concepts.md

 security - maximum coverage (extensible prefixes) - no middle men - portability

 #### Secure Attribution over the internet - verifiability to root-of-trust - no middlemen
+We only have one set of tools for truly secure data control!
+Cryptographic one-way functions! [source](https://www.youtube.com/watch?v=L82O9nqHjRE)

 <!-- #######NEW BLOCK####### -->
 ### Objectives of Authentic Chained Data Containers (ACDC)